benhaslett/FRFAQ/README.md

 **Uncertainty:** Probably!?!

-**Consolation:** It's your Concern or it's not — it's genuinely your choice.
-Want to see what you'll do.
+**Consolation:** Don’t worry too much about it or do worry, it’s up to you.

 ---